Skip to main content

 Build

 The Single Leg Bridge With Outstretched Leg is a bodyweight lower-body exercise performed on the floor that increases the demand on one side of the body.
-By lifting one leg and keeping it extended, the movement challenges stability and highlights side-to-side strength differences more than a standard bridge.
+By lifting one leg and keeping it extended, the movement challenges glute strength and hip stability in a way that highlights side-to-side differences more than a standard bridge.
+Bodyweight hip extension exercises produce meaningful glute and hamstring activation that translates to improved functional capacity (Vinstrup et al., 2017).

-You should feel most of the work in the glutes of the planted leg, with the hamstrings assisting and the core working to keep the pelvis level.
-Control and tension are key, as the extended leg creates leverage that tests balance and exposes weak points without adding external load.
+Most of the work falls on the glutes of the planted leg, with the hamstrings assisting and the core working to keep the pelvis level.
+Short-term glute activation exercises like the bridge can enhance subsequent muscle performance by priming the neuromuscular system before heavier loading (Cochrane et al., 2017).
+Control and tension are key, as the extended leg creates leverage that tests balance without adding external load.

 This exercise fits well into strength-focused sessions, warm-ups, or accessory work aimed at improving unilateral control.
-It’s useful for beginners building baseline strength and for experienced athletes who want a low-impact option to reinforce hip stability before progressing to heavier single-leg movements.
+It is useful for beginners building baseline strength and for experienced athletes who want a low-impact option to reinforce hip stability before progressing to heavier single-leg movements.

 1. Lie flat on your back with your knees bent and feet flat on the floor hip-width apart, arms resting at your sides with palms facing down.